AdaGold/calculator/README.md

 ## Getting Started

 You should write your program as a series of statements within a file `calculator.rb`.
-Anyone with this file should be able to run the command `$ ruby calculator.rb` to run the program.
+Anyone with this file should be able to run the command `$ ruby calculator.rb` to execute the program.

 ## Implementation Requirements